globalsmile/Twitter-Sentiment-Analysis/README.md

 # Data Sourcing

-The dataset used in this analysis was scrapped from twitter using the python code below on jupyter notebook:
+- The dataset used for this analysis was scrapped from twitter using the python and jupyter notebook
+- The preview of the dataset and python code is shown below:

 ```python
 !pip install snscrape